 A 1512 document says how Upper Horse and part of Canvey was paid to be deforested by Lord Appleton.
 It seems that the mystery island’s past will never be revealed to us entirely, although thanks to Robin’s research, we have got far closer to the truth.
 The conclusion seems to have been made that the main enclosure is that of a Roman fort, in which the enclosed area would have held around 200 men, of which the strips of marsh that can be seen today are likely to be the foundations of.
 It could also have been a form of outpost, or an agricultural enclosure for housing cattle.
 However, all conclusions are uncertain despite general agreement that the island’s outline was of Roman origin although probably with the seawall and aforementioned hut being built up in modern times.
 Some locals have recalled the strip-patterns within the enclosure being made by prisoners of war during the Second World War as farmland, but this would seem like a very peculiar activity and 1950s aerial imagery shows the island looking much the same as it does today.
 The old maps of the island were shown to Time Team’s Professor Phil Harding, who believes the structure may have been used by the Romans to gather salt, but then again the mystery continues, as why would they use such a hard-to-access place instead of the mainland?
 It has been suggested that the marshland would have filled Hole Haven creek during the Roman period and hence the fort would have been on the edge of the marshland of Canvey rather than isolated by water.

 On passing the island from Canvey’s Western Sea Wall, only a grassy raised area, with longer light brown grass, can be seen, were the enclosure remains.
 This is also the only area on the island which is not marsh, showing that the Roman enclosure was artificially built up with mud in which more mainland foliage has grown on.
-The satellite image is from 2006 and clearly shows the peculiar man-made earthworks.
+If you have any photos or suggestions to add to our investigation, then please comment below.